 The Company's management has used the criteria established in "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework), or COSO, to evaluate the effectiveness of the Company's internal control over financial reporting.
 Management has selected the COSO 2013 framework for its evaluation as it is a control framework recognized by the SEC and the Public Company Accounting Oversight Board, that is free from bias, permits reasonably consistent qualitative and quantitative measurement of the Company's internal controls, is sufficiently complete so that relevant controls are not omitted, and is relevant to an evaluation of internal controls over financial reporting.
 Management conducted an evaluation of internal controls based on the COSO 2013 framework.
 The evaluation included a full scale, documented risk assessment, based on the principles described in the framework, and included identification of key controls.
-Management completed documentation of its testing to verify the effectiveness of the key controls.
-Based on the evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2017.
+Management concluded that our internal control over financial reporting was effective as of December 31, 2018.